VisionEval/VisionEval-Docs/docs/03-tutorial.md

 is described in it's own chapter, referenced below, and can also be accessed from the main navigation menu.

-* The **[Picking a Model](#picking-a-model)** chapter is where to start for an overview of the three VisionEval models, VERSPM, VE-State, and VERPAT, and information on how to make a selection based on model differences and user needs.
+* The **[Picking a Model](#picking-a-model)** chapter is where to start for an overview of the VisionEval models, VERSPM and VE-State, and information on how to make a selection based on model differences and user needs.
 * The **[Model Geography and Years](#model-geography-and-years)** chapter is the first step in applying the selected VisionEval model by making key decision on spatial scale and years.
 * The **[Developing Inputs](#model-inputs)** chapter has detailed information on the the specific inputs for each VisionEval model as well as generalized best practices on data sources and methods.
 * The **[Validating and Troubleshooting](#validation-and-troubleshooting)** chapter is relevant once users have a complete set of inputs need to debug or validate their base model.